aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/23_DeployCoder.md

 echo "Access Coder at: $CODER_ACCESS_URL"
 ```

-When you first access Coder, you'll be prompted to create your Admin account.
+Depending on your browser, when you access Coder you may get some security warnings, which for the purposes of the workshop you can ignore, and continue to the Coder Control Plane web console.
+Additionally, when you first access Coder, you'll be prompted to create your Admin account.
 This will be the account you use to access Coder for the remainder of the Workshop, so be sure to save your credentials for future reference.

 ## Troubleshooting